Thursday, June 18, 2026

 The benchmark numbers

 The benchmark is honest about caveats: SM-2 wasn't designed to predict probabilities, so the comparison required adapter formulas.
 The point isn't that SM-2 is broken; it's that FSRS is measurably better at the prediction task that drives review scheduling.
-Community migrations to FSRS - including Chessbook's June 2024 announcement and many Anki user reports - confirm 20-30% fewer reviews at the same retention after the algorithm calibrates.
+Community migrations to FSRS (including Chessbook's June 2024 announcement and many Anki user reports) consistently report similar review-count reductions in practice once the algorithm calibrates.

 How FSRS handles a chess opening card